DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Methodology

 \subsection{Structure Overview}

-Figure~\ref{fig: overview} illustrates the overall architecture of DAG, which effectively improves forecasting accuracy by discovering and injecting causal relationships along both the temporal and channel dimensions, thereby fully leveraging the information contained in exogenous variables.
-Specifically, we first introduce the \textit{Temporal Causal Module}.
-Since the influence of historical exogenous variables on future exogenous variables structurally resembles the evolution of historical endogenous variables into future endogenous variables, we design a causal discovery module to capture how historical exogenous variables affect future exogenous variables.
-We then construct a causal injection module that incorporates the discovered causal relationships into the process of forecasting future endogenous variables based on historical endogenous variables.
-Next, we propose the \textit{Channel Causal Module}, which follows a similar design principle, where a causal discovery module models how historical exogenous variables influence historical endogenous variables, and a causal injection module incorporates the discovered relationships to enhance the prediction of future endogenous variables based on future exogenous variables.
-Finally, we combine the temporal causal loss, channel causal loss, and the forecasting loss of future endogenous variables as the overall \textit{loss function}, enabling end-to-end optimization of the forecasting task.
+Figure~\ref{fig: overview} illustrates the overall architecture of DAG, which effectively improves forecasting accuracy by discovering and injecting correlation relationships along both the temporal and channel dimensions, thereby fully leveraging the information contained in exogenous variables.
+Specifically, we first introduce the \textit{Temporal Correlation Module}.
+Since the influence of historical exogenous variables on future exogenous variables structurally resembles the evolution of historical endogenous variables into future endogenous variables, we design a correlation discovery module to capture how historical exogenous variables affect future exogenous variables.
+We then construct a correlation injection module that incorporates the discovered correlation relationships into the process of forecasting future endogenous variables based on historical endogenous variables.
+Next, we propose the \textit{Channel Correlation Module}, which follows a similar design principle, where a correlation discovery module models how historical exogenous variables influence historical endogenous variables, and a correlation injection module incorporates the discovered relationships to enhance the prediction of future endogenous variables based on future exogenous variables.
+Finally, we combine the temporal correlation loss, channel correlation loss, and the forecasting loss of future endogenous variables as the overall \textit{loss function}, enabling end-to-end optimization of the task.